Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_custom_guardrail.md

 Optional:

-- `location` (String) Specify whether the 'param_name' and 'param_value' options go in a query string, or the POST form/JSON body.
-Default: "header"; must be one of ["body", "header", "query"]
+- `location` (String) Specify whether the 'param_name' and 'param_value' options go in a query string, or the POST form/JSON body. possible known values include one of ["body", "header", "query"]; Default: "header"
 - `name` (String) Specify name here.
 - `value` (String) Specify the full token value for 'name'.